Sidan finns bara på engelska

 Bastian Wandt

 A more extensive schedule can be found in TimeEdit.
 It also contains scheduled project time (labelled "Projekttid").
-These are times when you have exclusive access to the computer rooms Olympen and Asgård.
+These are times when you have exclusive access to the computer rooms Egypten and Asgård.
 TimeEdit also lists backup lectures.
 Note that teachers will only be present at activities listed in the table above.

 Projects